 “HOLY TO THE LORD”.

-31 They tied to it a lace of blue, to fasten it on the turban above, as the Lord commanded Moses.
+31 They tied a blue lace to it, to fasten it on the turban above it, as the Lord commanded Moses.

 Moses Approves the Work

 32 Thus all the work of the tabernacle of the Tent of Meeting was finished.
 The Israelites had done everything.
 As the Lord commanded Moses, so they did.

 33 They brought the tabernacle to Moses:

 the tent, with all its furniture, its clasps, its boards, its bars, its pillars, its sockets,